willconant/neatjs/README.md

 ### Built-in Functions ###

 Some versions of JavaScript are missing a few very critical features, and not all JS environments provide a convenient module system.
-To remedy this, JSMint proivdes some built-in functions and a pragma for statically including them at the end of your script.
+To remedy this, NeatJS proivdes some built-in functions and a pragma for statically including them at the end of your script.
 For instance:

 	#include map;
 	var ages = map(people, -> _.age);

-In this case, JSMint will append a `map` function to the end of your script.
+In this case, NeatJS will append a `map` function to the end of your script.

 You may include more than one function at a time:

 	#include map, filter;
 	var agesOfAdults = filter(map(people, -> _.age), -> _ >= 18);

-All of JSMint's built-in functions are also avaiable in an NPM module:
+All of NeatJS's built-in functions are also avaiable in an NPM module:

-	var trycatch = require('jsmint/builtins').trycatch;
+	var trycatch = require('neatjs/builtins').trycatch;

 #### each(array, func) ####